Russian surveillance tech startup NtechLab nets $13M from sovereign wealth funds – TechCrunch

 The five-year-old company sells software that recognizes faces, silhouettes and actions on videos.
-It’s able to do so on a vast scale in real time, allowing clients to react promptly to situations It’s a key “differentiator” of the company, co-founder Artem Kukharenko told TechCrunch.
+It’s able to do so on a vast scale in real time, allowing clients to react promptly to situations.
+It’s a key “differentiator” of the company, co-founder Artem Kukharenko told TechCrunch.

 “There could be systems which can process, for example, 100 cameras.
 When there are a lot of cameras in a city, [these systems] connect 100 cameras from one part of the city, then disconnect them and connect another hundred cameras in another part of the city, so it’s not so interesting,” he suggested.

 The latest round, financed by Russia’s sovereign wealth fund, the Russian Direct Investment Fund, and an undisclosed sovereign wealth fund from the Middle East, certainly carries more strategic than financial importance.
-The company broke even last year with revenue reaching $8 million, three times the number from the previous year, ane expects to finish 2020 at a similar growth pace.
+The company broke even last year with revenue reaching $8 million, three times the number from the previous year, and expects to finish 2020 at a similar growth pace.

 Nonetheless, the new round will enable the startup to develop new capabilities such as automatic detection of aggressive behavior and vehicle recognition as it seeks new customers in its key markets of the Middle East, Southeast Asia and Latin America.
 City contracts have a major revenue driver for the firm, but it has plans to woo non-government clients, such as those in the entertainment industry, finance, trade and hospitality.